grame-cncm/faustcourse/session4/content.md

 the feedback.
 Any expression on the right hand side of tilde is placed in the feedback signal.
 The feedback signal connects to the first available input it finds in the circuit which is one of the 2 inputs of the add primitive.
 The other input of the add becomes an input of the `fComb` circuit.
+As Yann explained in session 2, you should keep in mind that an implicit one sample delay is introduced when using the tilde.

 We can also assign user interface elements to control the parameters of our filter as we did for previous examples.